openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   create their own posts.

-* If you include discussion components along with problem components in a unit, you can add a post that encourages students to use the discussion topic to ask for help with the problems, but reminds them not to post the answers.
+* If you include discussion components along with problem components in a unit, you can add a post that encourages students to use the topic to ask for help with the problems, but reminds them not to post the answers.

 ======================================
 Minimize Thread Proliferation